Covid 19 coronavirus: 'Extremely disappointed': National Party leader Judith Collins blasts Govt; says it let Covid-19 back into NZ

 Collins speculated that this meant the family would have been retested and found positive "some days ago".

+But Director-General of Health Ashley Bloomfield sais that the Auckland man in his 50s was tested yesterday after having symptoms.

+He had no history of overseas travel and was tested a second time today and both tests were positive.

-She pushed back on any suggestion that she was politicising the situation.
+Collins pushed back on any suggestion that she was politicising the situation.

 "I would be accused of a dereliction of duty if I did not do my job as Leader of the Opposition.